Ltei/cumath/README.md

 # cumath

-Cumath is a safe cuda wrapper for Rust : The goal is to make the highest zero-cost abstraction for cuda computations with vectors and matrices.
+Cumath is a safe cuda wrapper for Rust : The goal is to make a low-cost abstraction wrapped in order tu use cuda, cublas, curand, and cudnn easily.
-Real zero cost abstraction can be achieved when template specialization will be implemented in Rust.

 Install nvcc before : https://developer.nvidia.com/cuda-toolkit